 - i.
 Pursuant to Rule 5.2 of the Federal Rules of Civil Procedure and the Southern District's ECF Privacy Policy, parties are reminded not to include, unless necessary, the five categories of "sensitive information" in their submissions (social security numbers, names of minor children, dates of birth, financial account numbers, and home addresses).
-Parties may redact the five categories of sensitive information and the six additional categories of information requiring caution (personal identifying number, medical records, employment history, individual financial information, proprietary or trade secret information, and information regarding an individual's cooperation with the government), as described in the Privacy Policy, without prior approval from the Court. - ii.
-Except for redactions permitted by the prior paragraph, all redactions or sealing of public court filings require Court approval.
+Parties may redact the five categories of sensitive information and the six additional categories of information requiring caution (personal identifying number, medical records, employment history, individual financial information, proprietary or trade secret information, and information regarding an individual's cooperation with the government), as described in the Privacy Policy, without prior approval from the Court. - Except for redactions permitted by the prior paragraph, all redactions or sealing of public court filings require Court approval.
 To be approved, any redaction or sealing of a court filing must be narrowly tailored to serve the purpose justifying the redaction or sealing and must be otherwise consistent with the presumption in favor of public access to judicial documents.
 See Lugosch v.
-Pyramid Co. of Onondaga, 435 F.3d 110, 119-20 (2d Cir.
+Pyramid Co. of Onondaga, 435 F.3d 110,

+119-20 (2d Cir.
 2006).
-Any party seeking to file a document under seal or in redacted form shall proceed as follows: - a.
+Any party seeking to file a document under seal or in redacted form shall proceed as follows:

+- a.
 Sealed Documents.
 Where a party seeks leave to file a document under seal, the party shall file a letter motion seeking leave to file the document under seal on ECF in accordance with Standing Order 19-MC-583 and Section 6 of the SDNY Electronic Case Filing Rules and Instructions.
 The letter motion itself should be filed in public view, should explain the reasons for seeking to file the document under seal, and should not include confidential information.
-The proposed sealed document shall be contemporaneously filed under seal on ECF, with the appropriate level of restriction, and electronically related to the letter motion (or to the relevant Court order if the Court has previously granted leave to file the document under seal).
-Note that the summary docket text, but not the document itself, will be open to public inspection and therefore should not include confidential information sought to be filed under seal.
+The proposed sealed document shall be contemporaneously filed under seal on ECF, with the appropriate level of restriction, and electronically related to the letter motion (or to the relevant Court order if the Court has previously granted leave to file the document itself, will be open to public inspection and therefore should not include confidential information sought to be filed under seal. - b.

-- b.
 Redacted Documents.
 Where a party seeks leave to file a document in redacted form, the party shall file a letter motion seeking leave to file the document in redacted form on ECF in accordance with Standing Order 19-MC-583 and Section 6 of the SDNY Electronic Case Filing Rules and Instructions.
 The letter motion itself should be filed in public view, should explain the reasons for seeking to file the document in redacted form, and should not include confidential information.
 At the same time, the party shall (1) publicly file on ECF a copy of the document with the proposed redactions, and (2) file under seal on ECF, with the appropriate level of restriction, an unredacted copy of the document with the proposed redactions highlighted.
 (Both filings should be electronically related to the letter motion.) - c.
-Submission by E-mail.
-Any party unable to comply with the requirement for electronic filing under seal through the ECF system, or who believes that a particular document should not be electronically filed at all, may e-mail to the Court a letter, in .pdf format, in accordance with paragraph 1(B) above.
+Submission by Email.
+Any party seeking to file a document under seal or in redacted form shall also submit an electronic courtesy copy of the unredacted filing to the Court's chambers email address, as set forth in paragraph 2(C) above.